jhrcook/tidy_Achilles/README.md

 **last updated: March 15, 2019**

-This is “tidy” data from the Broad’s [Project Achilles](https://depmap.org/portal/achilles/) with a focus of the various *RAS* alleles.
+This is “tidy” data from the Broad’s [Project Achilles](https://depmap.org/portal/achilles/).
 The data files are in the “data” directory and exaplined below.

 To download this repository, run the following command on the command line.